krhegyi/data_final_bootcamp_project/README.md

 ## Conclusions

 Based on the statistical analysis the cheaper airlines don't delay significantly more compared to the more expensive ones, thus **I reject my hypothesis**.

-Important to metnion that this analysis were examining only flights arriving to Germany, for a shorter period of time.
+Important to mention that this analysis were examining only flights arriving to Germany, for a shorter period of time.
 The conclusions can apply only for this limited dataset.

 ## Datasets